cdl-geneseo/geneseo-dictionary/S/Statesman.md

 # Statesman

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Statesman

 Created by  Unknown User (clp11), last modified on Nov 23, 2010

 N. A bar on Court Street. &quot;We are all going out tonight, we were thinking of going to the Statesman&quot; Pullano, S-Z, 2010.